alextb-ster3538/Layoffs-Data-Cleaning-MySQL-EDA-Tableau-Dashboard/MySQL_cleaning_README.md

 * This section is implemented in eda_queries.sql and eda_python.ipynb.

+ ## 🔎 **Key Insights (EDA):**

+- Layoffs peaked sharply in 2022–2023, driven primarily by over‑hiring during the pandemic and macroeconomic tightening.
+- Consumer, Retail, and Transportation industries showed the highest layoff counts, while sectors like Healthcare and Energy    remained relatively stable.
+- The United States accounted for the majority of recorded layoffs, with significant contributions from large tech firms and    late‑stage startups.
+- Companies in later funding stages (Series D+, Post‑IPO) showed higher layoff volumes, suggesting cost‑cutting pressures       increase as organizations scale.

 # 📊 **Tableau Dashboard**
 The dashboard visualizes:
 - Layoffs over time